Skip to main content

 • Material composition publicly disclosed — copper-nickel alloy fabric (same metal class as LessEMF's nickel-copper ripstop).

-• Purpose-built 18" x 18" form factor for laptop and lap point-of-use.
+• Two size options (18" x 18" and 36" x 30") for laptop and lap point-of-use.

 Frequently asked questions

-Is RadiHalt better than LessEMF?
+Is RADIHALT better than LessEMF?

-What is RadiHalt's blanket made of?
+What is RADIHALT's blanket made of?

 What is LessEMF's blanket made of?